Prince of Wales Road, Manor, Sheffield, S2

 The principal entrance is within a central stone-clad cylindrical tower, with a statue of St Theresa above the doorway by Philip Lindsey Clark, and clerestory windows above.
 Flanking either side of the tower are a pair of large two-light windows and smaller single-light windows.
 The north and south sides of the brick-clad nave each have seven concrete segmental-vaulted bays with a tall lancet window, and a tripartite window to the sanctuary.
 The low aisles are faced in stone and replicate the transverse vaulting of the nave.
 A circular baptistery with a copper domed roof projects to the southwest, and the parish hall is located to the north.
 The apsidal sanctuary is extended above roof level in the form of a circular tower incorporating twelve panels with low-relief carvings of the Apostles, with a domed copper roof above.
 The carvings are by Alan Rochford, brother of the architect, and his wife Sylvia, both lecturers at Nuneaton College of Art (information from Anthony Tranmer, pers. comm.)

 The interior is a large volume, making use of modern materials including reinforced concrete.
 The seven-bay nave has a segmental-headed arcade on cylindrical piers.
 The nave ceiling has transverse segmental vaulting, finished in plaster with concrete expressed beams.
 The low brick aisles, also vaulted, contain built-in confessionals and store rooms.
 The circular baptistery projects to the southwest and is now used for storage; it has a radiating circular pattern on the ceiling.
 The floor finishes vary from brown and white tiling in the north aisle, blue and white tiling in the south aisle, black and white tiling with a star motif to the central nave alley and a plain tiles under the pews.
 The west choir gallery has a plain balustrade and a pipe organ by J. W. Walker and Son, dating from 1960.
 Above it, the circular cantilevered stair up to the tower is dramatically exposed.
 At the east end, a semi-circular arch leads to the tall domed and apsidal sanctuary, which is lit by clerestory windows.
 The chapel of St Theresa (north) and Sacred Heart chapel (south) are separated from the sanctuary by wrought iron screens.
 The sanctuary is raised by four steps with a further step to the stone tabernacle stand; its floor is carpeted.
 The stone altar has been brought forward.
 A statue of Christ the King by Michael Clark is placed in front of a curtained reredos, with a canopy above.
-Other furnishings of note include the Stations of the Cross, consisting of square panels in low relief by Philip Lindsey Clark (photo bottom right at top of the report), and wooden statues of the Virgin and Child, St Theresa, the Sacred Heart and St Joseph (figure 2), carved by Philip Lindsey Clark and painted by Michael Clark.
+Other furnishings of note include the Stations of the Cross, consisting of square panels in low relief by Philip Lindsey Clark, and wooden statues of the Virgin and Child, St Theresa, the Sacred Heart and St Joseph, carved by Philip Lindsey Clark and painted by Michael Clark.

 Architect: John Rochford